 A new report from the U.S. Bureau of Labor Statistics suggests the ‘Great Resignation’ will continue well into 2022.
 The study finds that 4.5 million American workers left their job in November 2021 – a record high; and while the numbers of those quitting their jobs is on the rise, so is the number of job opportunities for those leaving their current employers.

 It is a sign of an energized economy according to Economic Policy Institute president Heidi Shierholz.
 In a recent Fortune article, Shierholz stated, “The dynamic we are seeing of a high quit rate combined with strong job growth is absolutely something to celebrate.”

-To help candidates navigate the landscape, Humphreys says there are three often-overlooked factors to consider when selecting your next career move that are just as important as typical ones.
+To help candidates navigate the landscape, Grant says there are 3 often-overlooked factors to consider when selecting your next career move that are just as important as typical ones.

 The stability of a company is dependent on its financial health.
 It is important to understand the company’s wellbeing today as well as its growth strategy for the future.
 Is the company struggling to stay afloat or debt free?
 On the verge of an acquisition or going public?

 These factors could affect roles throughout the organization – either positively or negatively – so it is important to consider when thinking about the longevity of your potential new role.
 Whether the business is public or private will affect your research on this information.

 For public companies, you can easily find information like financials, acquisition news, bankruptcy reporting, etc., with a simple Google search.
 If you are working with a private business, you can certainly start with a Google search but you also have the right to ask questions regarding the financial health of the organization.
 Other online resources to use for your research are Dun & Bradstreet and Better Business Bureau (BBB).

 Grant says it is a candidate’s right to ask questions about the financial health of an organization during the interview process.
 Questions she recommends asking are “How did your company handle COVID?” or “Has the company ever faced bankruptcy?”